carbon-design-system/ibm-security/docs/themes/README.md

 #### Feature flags

-You can disable theme output using a feature flag by writing the following Sass code before importing:
+You can disable Carbon for IBM Security custom theme output using a feature flag by writing the following Sass code before importing:

 ```scss
 $security--feature-flags: (